Country Guide: China

 - Duty rates for air shipments are usually 30% higher than sea shipments.

-- An official Customs duty receipt will be issued and provided to the shipper upon delivery.
+- An official Customs duty receipt will be issued and provided to the owner of the goods upon delivery.

 - Import duties for alcoholic beverages are extremely high and beverages are not recommended for inclusion in the shipment.

 - It is recommended that food items, alcohol, cosmetics, health products, and toiletries are not included in air shipments to China.

 - Business / tourist visas are issued for a maximum duration of stay for 30, 60, or 90 days as determined by the Chinese consulate overseas.

 - Wood packaging material imported into China must be heat treated or fumigated with methyl bromide and properly marked according to ISPM-15 standards.